-GRAD-G801 “Cell Biology of the Neuromusculoskeletal System is offered during the summer session.
-This is a 4-credit hours course that meets twice a week (Tuesdays and Thursdays, 9:00-11:00 am).
+GRAD-G801 Cell Biology of the Neuromusculoskeletal System is offered during the summer session.
+This is a four credit hours course that meets twice a week (Tuesdays and Thursdays, 9:00-11:00 am).
 The course is designed to present the fundamentals of neuromusculoskeletal cell biology.
 The course objectives are designed to provide learners with a solid framework for understanding mechanisms, diseases, and treatments associated with the neuromusculoskeletal system as they advance in their education and training.
-The course is co-Directed by Drs.
+The course is co-directed by Drs.
 Carol Witczak, Brian Pierchala and Lilian Plotkin, and team-taught by experts on neuro, muscle, and bone biology.

-MSHS-B842 "Musculoskeletal Disease & Injury is offered in the Fall 2021 semester.
-This 3-credit course on musculoskeletal diseases and injuries covers pathologies associated with the musculoskeletal system and their impacts on the human population.
+MSHS-B842 Musculoskeletal Disease & Injury is offered in the fall semester.
+This three credit course on musculoskeletal diseases and injuries covers pathologies associated with the musculoskeletal system and their impacts on the human population.
 This course is designed to prepare graduate students to perform innovative and clinically relevant research in the field of musculoskeletal health.
 The rational for the course is based in a need for graduate students specializing in biomedical research on clinically relevant topics to have a strong foundational knowledge in the musculoskeletal diseases and traumatic and activity-related injuries to joints, bones, and muscle.
 The course will include a mix of didactic lectures and small group sessions.
 This course is directed by Dr. Margaret McNulty.

-MSHS-B815 “Research in Musculoskeletal Health (variable credits)
+MSHS-B815 Research in Musculoskeletal Health (variable credits)